On the normally ordered tensor product and duality for Tate objects: Introduction

 Moreover, there is a form of a Hom-tensor adjunction. \end{enumerate} \end{theoremannounce} For precise statements, see \S \ref{sect:biexacttens} and \S \ref{externalhoms}.
 We prove more, but we defer the relevant statements to the main body of the paper.
 Even if $\otimes$ is symmetric, $\overrightarrow{\otimes}$ will not be symmetric, reflecting the issue in \eqref{lmi1}.
 This failure of symmetry allows one to define a different product $\rotimes_\sigma$ for every $(n,m)$-shuffle $\sigma$.
 We discuss this in more detail in \S\ref{sect:biexacttens}.

 For general exact categories $\mathcal{C}$ new problems arise.
 Notably, it is rare that a monoidal structure $\otimes$ is bi-exact.
 To this end, we introduce the full sub-category of `flat Tate objects', $\left. \mathsf{Tate}^{\flat}(\mathcal{C})\right. $, in \S \ref{sect:rightexacttens} and show that bi-right exact monoidal structures extend to flat Tate objects as in \eqref{lmi2}.
-As the category of vector spaces is split exact, none of these problems occur in the situation of \cite[\S 3.6.1]{BeD:04}. \begin{theoremannounce} (Prop. \ref{prop:TateinProInd}) Suppose $\mathcal{C}$ is idempotent complete.
+As the category of vector spaces is split exact, none of these problems occur in the situation of \cite[\S 3.6.1]{BeD:04}.
+Next, we address duality.
+We show that Tate objects can also be realized inside Pro-Ind objects, even though they are usually viewed as living inside Ind-Pro objects: \begin{theoremannounce} (Prop. \ref{prop:TateinProInd}) Suppose $\mathcal{C}$ is idempotent complete.
 Then there is a canonical fully exact embedding

 The essential image of this embedding consists of all such admissible Pro-Ind-objects which admit a lattice, i.e. a Pro sub-object with an Ind-object quotient. \end{theoremannounce}

 Moreover, duality functors always lift to Tate categories: